MisansProducts/MisansProducts/README.md

 Hello!

-My name is Alex Akoopie.
+My name is Alex Savage.
 I have been programming and writing code as a hobby.
 I want to translate my skills to the real world.
 I have helped friends by writing code for them, but I wish to work with others in an environment where everyone writes code for a common goal.

 I am currently uploading my projects to GitHub.